Geology of Iceland: Active tectonics

 The tectonic structure of Iceland is characterized by various seismically and volcanically active centers.
 Iceland is bordered to the south by the Reykjanes Ridge segment of the Mid-Atlantic Ridge and to the north by the Kolbeinsey Ridge.
 Rifting in the southern part of Iceland is focused in two main parallel rift zones.
 The Reykjanes Peninsula Rift in SW Iceland is the landward continuation of the Reykjanes Ridge that connects to the Western Volcanic Zone (WVZ).
 The more active Eastern Volcanic Zone (EVZ) represents a rift jump, although it is unclear how the eastward propagation of the main rifting activity has occurred.
-The offset between the WVZ and the EVZ is accommodated by the South Iceland Seismic Zone, an area characterized by high earthquake activity.
+The offset between the WVZ and the EVZ is accommodated by the South Iceland seismic zone, an area characterized by high earthquake activity.
 The EVZ transitions northward into the Northern Volcanic Zone (NVZ), which contains Krafla volcano.
-The NVZ is connected to the Kolbeinsey Ridge by the Tjörnes Fracture Zone, another major center of seismicity and deformation.
+The NVZ is connected to the Kolbeinsey Ridge by the Tjörnes fracture zone, another major centre of seismicity and deformation.

+Associated with the active volcanism in the rift zones are high-temperature geothermal fields.
+These are driven by magma intrusion and are associated with temperatures around 200–300 C at more than 2 km depth while beyond the rift zones, particularly on the North American plate are found low-temperature geothermal fields related to local disturbances in the general heat flow from the mantle which have temperatures lower than 150 C at 2 km depth.

-A great deal of volcanic activity was occurring in the Reykjanes Peninsula in 2020 and into 2021, after nearly 800 years of inactivity.
+There is continuing active volcanism and a recent example is the volcanic and earthquake activity occurring in the Reykjanes Peninsula from 2020 onwards, after nearly 800 years of inactivity.
 After the eruption of the Fagradalsfjall volcano on 19 March 2021, National Geographic's experts predicted that this "may mark the start of decades of volcanic activity".
-The eruption was small leading to a prediction that this volcano was unlikely to threaten "any population centers".
+There was a fissure eruption adjacent to the summit of Litli-Hrútur in July 2023, followed in October 2023 with earthquake unrest that lead to the evacuation of the town of Grindavik.
+Then a new fissure eruption happened in the Eldvörp–Svartsengi area on 18 December 2023, with activity ongoing in 2024.